Probing analytical and numerical integrability: The curious case of $(AdS_5\times S^5)_{\eta}$: Strings in deformed sphere

 Next we choose more general boundary conditions where both the canonical pairs evolve.
 We plot the trajectories for both $\{\theta ,p_{\theta}\}$ and $\{\psi,p_{\psi}\}$ below for different values of $E$ and $\kappa$.
 In all cases, we have set the winding number $m=2$ for simplicity.

-All the figures in the left show the phase space plot for $\{\theta,p_{\theta}\}$ and all the figures in right show the phase space plot for $\{\psi,p_{\psi}\}.$ As it is evident from these plots that $\kappa=0$ trajectories are ordered as expected, but even for small $\kappa, $ for example if we consider $\kappa=0.1$ the trajectories become chaotic for all the values of the energy.
+All the plots in the left panel of Fig.~(\ref{fig2}) show the phase space structure for $\{\theta,p_{\theta}\}$ and all the plots in the right panel of Fig.~(\ref{fig2}) show the phase space for $\{\psi,p_{\psi}\}.$ As it is evident from these plots that $\kappa=0$ trajectories are ordered as expected, but even for small $\kappa, $ for example if we consider $\kappa=0.1$ the trajectories become chaotic for all the values of the energy.
 The trajectories move freely in the phase space but within each of the energy envelopes (upto some numerical errors).
 Similarly we plot these phase space trajectories for higher values of $\kappa$ in subsequent plots.
 We see the chaos persists and for high values of $\kappa$, for example if we look at the $\kappa=100$ all the points in the phase space seem to concentrate near the edges of each of the energy contour.
 It is expected because the oscillators become very massive for higher values of $\kappa$ and the points in the phase space do not move much.
 This is also in agreement with our physical intuition.